rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 ### [rg3d]

 [![rusty-editor screenshot](rusty-editor.jpg)][rg3d_twit]
-_A level made in [rusty-editor][rusty_editor] which a native scene editor for rg3d game engine._
+_A level made in [rusty-editor][rusty_editor] which is a native scene editor for the rg3d game engine._

 [rg3d] is a game engine that aims to be easy to use and provide large set of out-of-box features.
 Some of the recent updates:

-- Improved [dark UI theme][rg3d_dark_theme]
+- Improved [dark UI theme][rg3d_dark_theme].
-- Added verbosity levels for logger
+- Added verbosity levels for logger.
-- Improved lightmap quality
+- Improved lightmap quality.
-- Added proper syncing between physics and scene graph
+- Added proper syncing between physics and scene graph.
-- Improved examples
+- Improved examples.
-- Added cylinder emitter for particle systems
+- Added cylinder emitter for particle systems.
-- Improved lots of UI widgets and added VectorImage widget
+- Improved lots of UI widgets and added VectorImage widget.
-- rg3d-sound is now able to manage multiple contexts
+- rg3d-sound is now able to manage multiple contexts.
-- [hrtf][hrtf] crate now has 2 times better performance
+- [hrtf][hrtf] crate now has 2 times better performance.
-- Added support for 64-bit FBX format (version 7500+)
+- Added support for 64-bit FBX format (version 7500+).
-- rusty-editor now has [navigation meshes][rusty_editor_navmesh] and particle systems editor
+- rusty-editor now has [navigation meshes][rusty_editor_navmesh] and particle systems editor.
-- Lots of other small fixes and improvements
+- Lots of other small fixes and improvements.

 Join the [rg3d's Discord channel][rg3d_discord]
 or follow [Dmitry Stepanov on Twitter][rg3d_twitter].